 Charming welcome everywhere, accommodations of all categories, with, often, a splendid view of the sea.

 Wawa Wewe II

-It's peaceful as I like.
-Neither dog barking until no time at night, nor roosters playing the morning-wakes before dawn, nor bar thundering nearby.
-Just the sound of the waves and, in the evening, the young people who hold the place a little scratch the guitar.
+It's peaceful as I like it.
+No dogs barking until late at night, no roosters playing alarm clocks before dawn, no thundering bars nearby.
+Just the sound of the waves and, in the evening, the young people who run the place strum a little guitar.

 Another nice corner where I risk to tape a lot of time ...

 Today, the Balinese were electing their new governor.
 My dive-master Kadek had to go all the way to Singaraja to vote (1 hour to 3 hours drive west, depending on the driver's temerity).

 His family, originally from Tulamben, moved there in 1963, after the eruption of Gunung Agung.
 All his papers are still with his address in Singaraja.
 So we exceptionally advanced the time of the first dive, so that I got up right with the sun, this morning.